 Learn how to automate requests

-Since you haven't added any answers yet, Spoke will ask you if you'd like to create a request.
-Select "Yes."
-This will send you into an expanded review of your request.
+Because your knowledge base is (mostly) empty, Spoke will ask if you'd like to create a request.
+Select Yes.
+This will take you into the expanded request view.

 - Choose to add a Google Drive item, File, Link, or Text.
-Click Search KB if you know the answer already exists.
+Click Search KB to send a resource that already exists in the knowledge base.

-- Enter your answer and make sure to add keywords.
+- Complete the answer and make sure to add keywords.

 - Turn on Automate this reply.
 Since you asked the question Spoke assumes you don't know the answer, so this is automatically switched off.